In conversations and seminar Q&A’s regarding worship issues, I often give some basic “qualifiers” before addressing the specific question at hand.

 Recently I’ve come to think of these qualifiers as “The Standard Answer.”

 They form a prerequisite, “the answer” before the answer.
 In my thinking, these are are not cliche`s or a cop-out.
-They are as forthright as “No Easy Answers.”
+They are simply forthright.

 The Standard Answer is a framework based on four considerations: